It’s been a tough year for local businesses.

 BTW: You can manually end a Facebook campaign whenever you want!

-The higher your budget, the more people will see your ads, but even if you have a lot to spend on marketing, it’s best to test this campaign on a relatively small budget (no more than £50 per day) to start with.
+The higher your budget, the more people will see your ads, but even if you have a lot to spend on marketing, it’s best to test this campaign on a small budget (no more than £50 per day) to start with.
+If it works, scale it up.

 When you reach this stage, most of the (perceived) complicated stuff is complete and it’s time to set up your actual ad.